dhis2-metadata/TB_CS/docs/tb_cs-design (1).md

 #### Monitoring Laboratory Results

 The structure of the monitoring stage is **virtually identical to the diagnostic laboratory stage**.
 The main difference is the list of tests - the monitoring lab stage includes only the ones that are relevant for monitoring purposes.
-Please note that if the patient is flagged as DS (drug susceptible), only the microscopy test will automatically appear in the monitoring lab stage as per WHO guidelines.
-As aforementioned, should the patient be a DRTB case, the list of tests will also display the cultures in solid and liquid media.
+Please note that if the patient is flagged as drug-susceptible, only the microscopy test will automatically appear in the monitoring lab stage as per WHO guidelines.
+As aforementioned, should the patient be a drug-resistant TB case, the list of tests will also display cultures tests.

 ## Additional Features